 - Booze that Didn’t Leave Us Broke – Surprisingly, I was able to order mixed specialty drinks in a souvenir cup for just $10.
-I was happy about this price, and kept the drinks filled.
+I was happy about this price and kept the drinks filled.

 - Bill and Ted’s Excellent Adventure – An adult, pop-culture parody show.
 I was bent laughing over this one.
 It was great to give my feet a rest and the performance was seriously hilarious.

-- Alien vs. Predator and Halloween were our favorite haunted houses.
+- Alien vs. Predator and Halloween was our favorite haunted houses.
 They were really the only ones that made me jump.
 I think this is because of their layout.
 More turns so you don’t know what to expect.

 - Dracula Untold was awesome.
-It gave a sneak peek into the movie which story line is about Vlad Dracula before he was used as a basis of Bram Stoker’s Dracula.
+It gave a sneak peek into the movie which storyline is about Vlad Dracula before he was used as a basis of Bram Stoker’s Dracula.
 The history of Vlad Dracula is a very gruesome and interesting one.

 - The Purge was so cool.
 It totally felt like we were in the movie right in the middle of the street!

 - Our Express Passes- don’t even bother going if you’re not planning to spring for the express passes.
-We blew past hundreds of people chumping it in an hour long line and waited like 10 minutes to get in.
+We blew past hundreds of people chumping it in an hour-long line and waited like 10 minutes to get in.
 Such a better experience.

 What We Didn’t Totally Love about Halloween Horror Nights 2014

-- The Walking Dead Haunted House (as the Universal Studios PR rep gasps)- While we LOVE AMC’s the Walking Dead, we were not that blown away with the haunted house.
+- The Walking Dead Haunted House (as the Universal Studios PR rep gasps)- While we LOVE AMC’s The Walking Dead, we were not that blown away with the haunted house.
 Maybe it’s because there is so much MORE gore in the TV series, but we were just not that impressed with the level of makeup.
 I know Universal Studios can do better than that.
-I also know it’s a huge production to do zombie makeup, so for that I can cut them some slack.
+I also know it’s a huge production to do zombie makeup, so for that, I can cut them some slack.
 I’ve seen some serious gore scenes in other haunted house productions that have a fraction of the budget Halloween Horror Nights has for production and it was better.
 BUUUUT, I did like walking through the scenes.